 The best restaurants in Santa Cruz de Tenerife

 This city has great food, and one of the best places to eat is Etéreo by Pedro Nel.
-This restaurant is considered the best on the island and serves original, high-quality dishes.
+This is considered one of the best restaurants in Tenerife and serves original, high-quality dishes.

 Another good option is El Porrón Tasca Andaluza, which offers good food, nice service, and a lovely atmosphere.
 Likewise, D’Tapas, 26 is a great choice and, while it looks unassuming on the outside, its menu is out of this world.
 Finally, if you want to enjoy an impressive dinner with friends, check out Guannabí‘s excellent food and ambiance.